Marquee Moon: Music

-Marquee Moon is described by Jason Heller from The A.V.
+Marquee Moon is described by Rolling Stone as a post-punk album and by Jason Heller from The A.V.
 Club as "elegantly jagged" art punk, while Ira Robbins of Trouser Press classified it as new wave.
 It is also described as punk rock by Rolling Stone and Tyler Wilcox of Pitchfork.
 Robert Christgau regarded it more broadly as a rock record because of Television's formal and technical abilities as musicians: "It wasn't punk.
 Its intensity wasn't manic; it didn't come in spurts."
-As Tom Moon observed, Verlaine's singing avoids the "cursory punk snarl" while the band's music demonstrates "extended instrumental sections, impenetrable moods" (as on "Torn Curtain") and historical rock influences like Chuck Berry and the early music of the Rolling Stones (as on "Friction").
-The album is also known for its influence on the development of post-punk.
-Scott T. Sterling says on the Rhino website that "Television developed a sound that helped lay the groundwork for what came to be known as post-punk."
-Both sides of the album begin with three shorter, hook-driven songs, which Stylus Magazines Evan Chakroff said veer between progressive rock and post-punk styles.
+As Tom Moon observed, Verlaine's singing avoids the "cursory punk snarl" while the band's music demonstrates "extended instrumental sections, impenetrable moods" (as on "Torn Curtain") and historical rock influences like Chuck Berry and the early music of the Rolling Stones (as on "Friction").Both sides of the album begin with three shorter, hook-driven songs, which Stylus Magazines Evan Chakroff said veer between progressive rock and post-punk styles.
 The title track and "Torn Curtain" are longer and more jam-oriented.
 "As peculiar as it sounds, I've always thought that we were a pop band", Verlaine later told Select.
 "You know, I always thought Marquee Moon was a bunch of cool singles.
 And then I'd realise, Christ, [the title track] is ten minutes long.
 With two guitar solos."
 According to Stephen Thomas Erlewine, the album is "comprised [sic] of tense garage rockers that spiral into heady intellectual territory, which is achieved through the group's long, interweaving instrumental sections".